luochen1990/easy-sync/README.md

 **NOTE: There are some requirements**

-This will generate a sync version code of your async function, the magic is:
+This will generate a sync version code of your async function, the logic is:

 1. Replaces all `await f(...)` statements into `f(...).wait()`
 2. Replaces all `await asyncio.sleep(...)` statements into `time.sleep(...)`.